tech-otaku/macos-desktop/MONTEREY.md

 * The Desktop picture can only be set to the selected `.heic` image after it has been explicitly downloaded by clicking the download icon.

-* The image is no longer located in the `/System/Library/Desktop Pictures/` directory as in previous macOS versions, but a zip file containing the image is downloaded to the `/System/Library/AssetsV2/com_apple_MobileAsset_DesktopPicture/` directory.
+* The image is no longer located in the `/System/Library/Desktop Pictures/` directory as in previous macOS versions, but a zip file containing the image is downloaded ~~to the `/System/Library/AssetsV2/com_apple_MobileAsset_DesktopPicture/` directory.~~ and the image placed in the `$HOME/Library/Application Support/com.apple.mobileAssetDesktop/` directory.

-* The URL of the zip file and the name and location of the directory created when it's expanded are stored in  `/System/Library/AssetsV2/com_apple_MobileAsset_DesktopPicture/com_apple_MobileAsset_DesktopPicture.xml`.
+* The URL of the zip file ~~and the name and location of the directory created when it's expanded~~ is stored in  `/System/Library/AssetsV2/com_apple_MobileAsset_DesktopPicture/com_apple_MobileAsset_DesktopPicture.xml`.

 ```
 <dict>